Reel SF

 … and Now, Both storefronts have since been modified but there’s still a restaurant, New Moon, at 1247 and a bakery, Little Swan, at 1249.

 A little related history: New Maxim’s bakery at 1249 and its neighbor to the right at 1251 Stockton replaced a movie theater, the Times, after it was closed down in December 1976.
 Here’s a 1976 photo of the Times Theater.
-(The boarded-up store on the right would soon open as Hing Lung Barbecue; it’s still there today).
+(The boarded-up store on the right would soon open as Hing Lung Barbecue which stayed in business there until closing in 2024 to the dismay of its many fans).

 The theater, originally named the Acme Theater, was built in 1909.
 In this 1918 image its cheap pseudo-rococo frontage was more inviting than the modernized version, above.
 Check out too that wonderful 5-globe streetlamp.